What class would you recommend for beginners?

 How do I cancel my Standard or Premium membership?

-Click on this link.
-Log in to your account.
-Click on Account and scroll down the page until you see the Autopays section.
+Click HERE.
+Log in to your account using your FlyDog Yoga username and password.
+Click on the My Info tab, then click on Account and scroll down the page until you see the Autopays section.
 Next to your active Autopay you will see a Terminate link.
 When you click on Terminate, a confirmation screen will pop-up.
 If you would like to Terminate your membership immediately, click OK.
 If you have unused classes or if you would like to keep your membership, click Cancel.
 WARNING: Terminations are immediate and any unused classes in your current month will no longer be available.

 How do I buy additional drop-ins with my Standard (5 x per month) or Premium (10 x per month) membership?

 For Standard Members: